agrc/metadata-asset-tracking-tool/metadata/boundaries/state_boundary.md

 ### How was the dataset created?

-The polygon feature for the Utah State Boundary was created using coordinate geometry [(COGO)](https://pro.arcgis.com/en/pro-app/latest/help/editing/introduction-to-cogo.htm) from legal descriptions.
-All features have been adjusted to the current Geographic Coordinate Database (GCDB) points.
+UGRC developed this dataset using the 7.5 quad maps available through USGS.
 Minor adjustments were made in 2014 to align with the Newest PLSS-GCDB layers from BLM (CadNSDIv2).
 The most significant adjustment was made along the Wyoming and Summit County lines.
 All updates, corrections, or clarifications to the boundary represented in this dataset must first be filed with the Lieutenant Governor's office.
 Once approved, UGRC receives the updated data and adjusts the polygon boundary accordingly.

 ### How reliable and accurate is the dataset?

+This dataset is the latest and most complete geospatial resource for the Utah State boundary.
+Please reach out to [our team](https://gis.utah.gov/contact/) with any questions or concerns about this dataset.

 ## Credits

 ### Data Source

+USGS

 ### Host

+UGRC

 ## Restrictions

 ## License

 ## Tags

+- USGS
+- PLSS
+- GCDB

 ## Secondary Category